Scheduled Tasks Shell Setting

 The main reason you may want to change the default shell for scheduled tasks is to give everyone on the server the ability to run commands via scheduled tasks that have access to the whole file system of the server.

-Caution: Granting a customer access to any other shell than "
+Warning: Granting a customer access to any other shell than

 To set the shell that will be used to run all “Run a Command” scheduled tasks by default, go to Tools & Settings > Scheduled Tasks > Settings and select the desired shell from the menu.